-The "Eastern Shore" is the eastern side of the Chesapeake Bay, and it includes parts of Virginia and Maryland.
-The region is characterized by tiny historic towns, meandering creeks, beautiful natural areas, great seafood and lots of opportunities for outdoor recreation.
+Probably the best known Eastern Shore destinations are the beaches of Ocean City, Maryland and Chincoteague Island, Virginia.
+The beaches are great!
+But there's so much more to explore on the Shore.
+The region is characterized by tiny historic towns, meandering creeks, beautiful natural areas, great seafood, and lots of opportunities for outdoor recreation.
 Visit the Eastern Shore of Virginia and Maryland for thoroughly charming good time.

-Maryland Eastern Shore
+Maryland's Eastern Shore

 A visit to Maryland's Eastern Shore might include exploring the friendly shops in our little towns, biking through wilderness parks, kayaking on a creek, and eating crab cakes at seafood restaurants.

 Maryland's Eastern Shore is connected to the rest of the state by the Bay Bridge, which crosses 4.5 miles of the Bay between Annapolis and Kent Island.
-From luxury resorts to quaint bed-and-breakfasts, there are plenty of places for you to spend a week or a weekend.
-Another way to the Shore is the Lewes Cape May Ferry.
+If you don't want to cross the bridge, you'll need to drive up to the top ofthe Bay and back down through Delaware.
+The easiest and most enjoyable way to the Shore from New Jersey via the Lewes/Cape May Ferry.

-Eastern Shore of Virginia
+The Eastern Shore of Virginia

 The 17-mile Chesapeake Bay Bridge-Tunnel crosses the mouth of the Bay from Virginia Beach to the southern tip of the Eastern Shore of Virginia.
 Once you're here, it's easy to get around.
 Route 13 is the major north - south highway.
 But plan to get off the highway - the best of the region is definitely on the back roads.
-The terrain is pancake flat, so bring a bicycle and pedal for a while.